istio/istio/demos/bookinfo.md

    selfLink: ""
    ```

-   Since rule propagation to the proxies is asynchronous, you ahould wait a few seconds for the rules
+   Since rule propagation to the proxies is asynchronous, you should wait a few seconds for the rules
    to propagate to all pods before attempting to access the application.

    If you open the Bookinfo URL (`http://$GATEWAY_URL/productpage`) in your browser,